UKHomeOffice/rtp-proxy-lib/README.md

 Example Usage
 -------------
-Proxying can be just a dum proxy or it can use certificates to create a SSL connection.
+Proxying can be just a dumb proxy or it can use certificates to create a SSL connection.
 There are examples in the code e.g. regarding SSL the application configuration would be similar to:
 ```scala
 spray {